The Best and Worst of Chiang Mai + How to Deal

 The Perfect Location to Put the Garbage Can

-For your home, there some tips to make the process easier.
+For your home, there are some tips to make the process easier.
 Purchase a small garbage can that you can open with your foot, plenty of antibacterial fragrance garbage bags, and change the bag every other day.
 Place the can in front of the toilet so you have easy foot access.

-For most Westerners this is a foreign concept, but you will get used to it after a while.
+For most Westerners, this is a foreign concept, but you will get used to it after a while.

 Situation # 3: